tharun2806/Hybrid-Adverse-Drug-Reactions-Predictor/hybrid-adr-prediction-project-files/README.md

 ---

+## 📂 Code Browsing
+For convenience, the **core source code and notebooks** are provided in the [`code/`](code) directory.
+This includes:
+- `app.py` – the Streamlit application
+- `app_inference_utils.py` – model loading and prediction utilities
+- `requirements.txt` – Python dependencies
+- Jupyter notebooks for feature engineering and modeling

+⚠️ These files are provided for **easy inspection on GitHub**.
+They are **duplicates of what’s inside the project zip** (`hybrid-adr-prediction.zip`) used by Docker builds.
+Heavy assets (models, encoders, datasets) are not stored here to keep the repo lightweight.

+---

 ## 1. Problem Statement
 Adverse Drug Reactions (ADRs) are a significant cause of morbidity and mortality worldwide, posing a major challenge to patient safety and placing a heavy burden on healthcare systems.
 The ability to prospectively identify high-risk combinations of drugs and patient indications can be a crucial step in mitigating these risks.
 This project addresses the critical need for an accurate and robust computational tool to predict the probability of an ADR, thereby enabling better clinical decision-making.